Kwaddo/dopher/README.md

 - Textured walls with proper perspective and distance shading
 - Realistic floor rendering with gradient darkness based on distance
 - Weapon system with muzzle flash effects
-- Interactive dialogue trees with multiple response options
+- Interactive dialogue trees with full text animation and speed controls
 - Frame-distributed enemy AI with health and combat system
 - Performance optimizations with double-buffered rendering
 - Adaptive screen resolution and fullscreen handling